bespoyasov/refactor-like-a-superhero/manuscript-en/22-cheatsheet.md

 ## Abstraction as a Tool

 - Describe intent in function names.
-- Structure code in a way to give information that is needed to the reader at a particular moment.
+- Structure code to give information that is needed to the reader at a particular moment.
-- Remember about the limits of humans' working memory; limit the number of entities in the function.
+- Remember the limits of humans' working memory; limit the number of entities in the function.
 - Split information by levels of abstraction.
 - Decompose tasks based on the data used in them.
 - Make sure the function has only one reason to change.